TongJ05/OMQA-11797/README.md

 The context retriever part is achieved using code in both `BM25_full_retrieval.ipynb` and `BM25+VLP.py`.
 The main code is adapted  from the original WebQA repository, and the original code based can be found [here](https://github.com/WebQnA/WebQA_Baseline/blob/main/vlp/BM25_retrieval/BM25_full_retrieval.ipynb).

 # Answer Generator
+LLaVa Next + Prompting is a multimodal AI system that uses a pre-trained LLaVA model (typically llava-v1.6-mistral-7b-hf) to process both images and text inputs.
+It handles prompts from structured JSON files containing instance IDs, questions, and context references, then generates text responses that are saved to JSON output files.
+The system is evaluated against a baseline testing dataset on the WebQA leaderboard.